asterisk-icon

 Finland

-The Turkish Republic issues foreign individuals an identity number upon granting a residence permit.
-This 11-digit number appears on the holder's passport and other work documents.
+Turkey assigns foreign nationals an identity number when granting a residence permit.
+This number appears on official documents and is used for administrative and employment purposes.

 Netherlands